 - New terms

-Add the global site tag to your website or app
+Add the Google tag to your website or app

 To start using your data segments, set up an audience source for your website or apps.
 Tag snippets are small blocks of code that you get when you tag your site in Audience sources.
 Once you have the snippets, you can add them to your site.
 To target people who have used your mobile apps, set up your data with an SDK to segment by the events that you set up.
 Learn more about your dynamic for apps